 About Koch Industries

 Koch Industries is the second largest private corporation in the country, with $115 billion in annual revenue.
-Koch is a top lobbying spender, a massive funding source to climate-denial front-groups, and major force fighting against clean energy policies.
-The company is a notable polluter.
+Koch is the oil and gas industry's top lobbying spender, one of the top polluters, a massive funding source to climate-denial front-groups, and major force fighting against clean energy policies.

 © Greenpeace / Robert Meyers

-Brothers Charles Koch and David Koch own and control Koch Industries.
-The Koch brothers coordinate the spending of their personal fortunes with other business executives to bankroll political operations implemented by a wide web of organizations, most of which are affiliated through the State Policy Network.
+Charles and David Koch became known as “the Koch brothers” in political circles, as their involvement in politics escalated, using the company as the financial engine and coordinating body.
+Charles Koch continues to coordinate the spending of his personal fortune with other business executives to bankroll political operations implemented by a wide web of organizations, most of which are affiliated through the State Policy Network.

 Koch Industries Facts

-- Koch Industries is owned and controlled by brothers Charles G. Koch and David H. Koch.
+- Koch Industries is owned and controlled by Charles G. Koch.
 According to 2014 Forbes rankings, the Koch brothers are tied for sixth richest person in the world at $41.3 billion each–more than Michael Bloomberg, George Soros and Jim and Alice Walton of Wal-Mart fortune.
 Bloomberg estimates of each brothers’ wealth currently exceed $52 billion.